tiprankstipranks

 Share Price & Shareholder Rights - Risk 2

-The future sale of shares of our common stock may negatively affect our stock price.
+Future sales of our common stock and fluctuations in our operating results may negatively affect our stock price.

 Accounting & Financial Operations - Risk 1